JesusMtnez/emacs.d/README.md

 - `modules`: emacs extensions for my daily use.
 - `local`: specific files for each  emacs installation.

-## Changelog

-All notable changes to this project will be documented in [CHANGELOG.md](/CHANGELOG.md).

 ## Copyright

 Copyright (c) 2017-2018 JesusMtnez.
 See [LICENSE](/LICENSE) for details.